 Step 3: Start Your Own Facebook Group

-By creating a Facebook group that is specific to your niche and purposely attracts your ideal audience will make it easier to connect with the right people and filter out those who aren’t the right fit.
+Creating a Facebook group that is specific to your niche and purposely attracts your ideal audience will make it easier to connect with the right people and filter out those who aren’t the right fit.
 Being the host of your own group will obviously develop your expertise, but what you really want to accomplish is to build a community of people who support each other.
 I am a member of a few Facebook groups that do this incredibly well.
-The ‘leader’ of the group offers advice, however leaves it up to other members of the group to offer support too.
+The ‘leader’ of the group offers advice, but leaves it up to other members of the group to offer support too.
 Two groups I am particularly fond of are the groups led by melyssagriffin.com and screwtheninetofive.com.

 Step 4: Set Boundaries in your own FB Group

-Having touched upon this point in Step 1, make sure that any group you’re part of or set up has clear ‘non promotional’ rules.
-The best ones – like the two FB groups I pointed out in Step 2, have promotional days which include great threads where you can share wins, ask for collaborations etc, which help promote your business in a non icky way.
+Having touched upon this point in Step 1, make sure that any group you’re part of or set up has clear ‘non-promotional’ rules.
+The best ones – like the two FB groups I pointed out in Step 2, have promotional days which include great threads where you can share wins, ask for collaborations etc, which help promote your business in a non-icky way.

 Step 5: Build Connections

 I’ve saved this step for last as it’s the most important and ties all of it together.
-The reason Facebook Groups are becoming so popular because of the real connections that are made.
+The reason Facebook Groups are becoming so popular is because of the real connections that are made.
 I am part of groups where members often meet up IRL (in real life) over coffee and cocktails!
-Being an entrepreneur can sometimes be lonely and with Facebook groups I can attest to not only gaining new clients, but also real support and friendships from them.
+Being an entrepreneur can sometimes be lonely and with Facebook groups I can attest to not only gaining new clients but also real support and friendships from them.
 Seriously – get researching and find out which groups you can not only offer value to but where you can be supported as well.

 Are there any Facebook groups that you love?
 Let me know in the comments!